 Efficient data center management is a key focus as well.
 During 2012, as a result of improved air flow management processes, we reduced computer room air conditioning units from 20 to 15 units.

-In 2012, the EPA awarded Union Pacific Center its seventh consecutive Energy Star® designation.
+In 2013, the EPA awarded Union Pacific Center its eighth consecutive Energy Star® designation.
 The Department of Energy recognized our headquarters with an Energy Innovators Award.

 Harriman Dispatching Center

 Managing the trains carrying our customers’ goods requires precision and skill.
 Union Pacific train dispatchers are responsible for the safe and efficient movement of trains across the rail network.
 Employees at the Harriman Dispatching Center in Omaha and six satellite dispatching locations monitor and manage train flow across the system.